sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 Frisk fled when they could, away from the Death-looking deer and the dogs with axes.

 Poor Papyrus.
 They had liked him, when he wasn't trying to capture them for their soul.
+He was funny!

 But when the attacks started, Frisk had had to resort to self defence.